john-rock/salty-skier-designs/content/blog/first-post/index.md

 title: Salty Skier Blog
 date: "2019-11-30"
 tags: [massachusetts,woodworking]
-description: This is just a test blog.
+description: Example blog post that does not contain a thumbnail image.
 ---

-This is our first blog and will act as a test.
-This can be hidden before taking the website live.
+This is a test blog when a blog is set to have no thumbnail image.
+This feature does not have to be used and can be removed entirely.

+It might be cool to use for "behind-the-scenes" on projects.

-* See the [Wikipedia](https://en.wikipedia.org/wiki/Vaporwave) for more information.
+* Check us out on [Instagram](https://www.instagram.com/salty_skier_designs/) for more information.